powerml/powerml.github.io/docs/index.md

 ## Installation

-Llama can be installed using pip, the package manager for Python.
-To install Llama, open a command prompt and type:
+Lamini can be installed using pip, the package manager for Python.
+To install Lamini, open a command prompt and type:

 ```sh
 pip install lamini
 ```

-This will download and install the latest version of Llama and its dependencies.
+This will download and install the latest version of Lamini and its dependencies.

-Check if your installation was done correctly, by importing the LLM engine in your python interpreter.
+Check if your installation was done correctly, by importing the llama LLM engine in your python interpreter.

 ```python
 >> from llama import LLM